listener-js/listener/README.md

 ## Goals

-Easily turn existing class/instance functions into event listeners.
+Turn existing class functions into event listeners with minimal changes.

-Call listener functions as always and preserve original types.
+No type definitions outside of usual function definitions.

-Make it easy to connect listener functions to each other.
+Extra "boilerplate" functions only on setup, not during usage.

-Incorporate a contextual identifier system for listener calls.
+Incorporate an optional identifier system to provide programmatic context.

 ## Install